electron/electron/docs/api/app.md

     DNS.
 Has no effect on Secure DNS which always allows additional types.
     Defaults to true.

 Configures host resolution (DNS and DNS-over-HTTPS).
-By default, DNS-over-HTTPS will be used only if the [DNS provider supports it][doh-providers], and the system's DNS resolver will always be used as a fallback.
+By default, the following resolvers will be used, in order:

+1. DNS-over-HTTPS, if the [DNS provider supports it][doh-providers], then
+2. the built-in resolver (enabled on macOS only by default), then
+3. the system's resolver (e.g. `getaddrinfo`).

+This can be configured to either restrict usage of non-encrypted DNS (`secureDnsMode: "secure"`), or disable DNS-over-HTTPS (`secureDnsMode:
+"off"`).
+It is also possible to enable or disable the built-in resolver.

-To disable insecure DNS, you can specify a `secureDnsMode` of `"secure"`.
-If you do so, you should make sure to provide a list of DNS-over-HTTPS servers to use, in case the user's DNS configuration does not inclued a provider that supports DoH.
+To disable insecure DNS, you specify a `secureDnsMode` of `"secure"`.
+If you do so, you should make sure to provide a list of DNS-over-HTTPS servers to use, in case the user's DNS configuration does not include a provider that supports DoH.

 ```js
 app.configureHostResolver({